 By Rich Preece, VP and Country Manager, Intuit UK

-As anyone that has been through the experience will admit, running a small business demands blood, sweat and tears.
-Every day is a careful balancing act of sales, solvency and processes, all in an often unpredictable bid for growth.
-It takes hard graft, an understanding of the processes involved in getting an idea off the ground — and crucially, how to keep it running.
-As a result, small business owners have to be laser-focused on the bottom line in order to keep their heads above water.
+Running a small business can be like walking a tightrope.
+Every day is a balancing act of sales, solvency and processes, all in an often unpredictable bid for growth.
+Added to this, the economic climate since 2007 has fluctuated wildly, meaning growth forecasts have shrunk.
+As a result, SME owners have been laser-focused on the bottom line in order to keep their heads above water.

-Poor financial management is one of the key reasons so many firms fail in their early days, with 44 percent of SMEs either running out of cash or coming very close to doing so within the first three years.
-Despite this, research shows that 50% of SME owners put off doing the books.
-Whether it’s keeping on top of invoices or managing cash flow, financial management is not why most people decide to start their own businesses (unless they become a bookkeeper, of course).
-It can be a costly, time-consuming and uncertain exercise, and as a result, it is something that often gets pushed to the back of the queue.
+Poor financial management is one the key reasons why so many firms fail in their early days.
+Despite this, our research shows that 50% of SME owners put off doing the books.
+Whether it’s keeping on top of invoices or managing cash flow – it’s not why many people decide to start their own business, and can be a time-consuming, challenging and uncertain exercise.
+As a result it gets pushed to the back of the queue.

-As an alternative, many business owners rely on spreadsheets to do their books.
-However, research shows that this often leaves them stuck in a cycle of spending hours each month getting annoyed and frustrated, trawling through reams of paper-based records.
+Our research also shows that many small business owners are stuck in a cycle of spending hours each month getting annoyed and frustrated because they’re using paper-based records and spreadsheets to manage their finances.
 Respondents claimed they wasted a week a year dealing with spreadsheet issues such as understanding formulas, getting the numbers to add up and keeping version control.

-But, spreadsheets should be a thing of the past as business owners have the opportunity to move online to work anytime and anywhere, making their financial management even more efficient.
+But, spreadsheets should be a thing of the past as SMEs have the opportunity to move online to work anytime and anywhere, making their financial management even more efficient.

-Getting a complete overview of the company finances at the touch of a button enables them to make better informed business decisions very quickly.
-For example, they might look back at their last quarter and decide it’s time to pay their staff a bonus or plough more investment into a new technology solution.
+There is a range of cloud-based technology that is helping businesses operate more efficiently.
+For example, business owners can access their cloud-based invoices and profit and loss statements in real-time, saving them from searching through numerous documents stored on their desktop.
+Getting a complete overview of their finances at the touch of a button also enables them to make better informed business decisions very quickly.
+For example, they might look back at their last quarter and decide it’s time to pay their staff a bonus.
 At the other end of the scale, they could avoid a nasty surprise by realising they need to ramp up sales quickly.